ajgorhoe/iglibcontainer/0readme_branch_checkout_with_batch_files.txt

+OLD INFORMATION

+This information is not entirely valid any more.
+Refer to README.md instead.

 The current branch is intended for checking out IGLib submodules by batch scripts (which must be run explicitly) instead of using submodules.